wuzhongdehua/clickhouse-docker-cluster/README.md

 * At first there is one instance of cluster.

+* Creating tables:

+    `docker-compose exec app python app/create.py`

+    This command creates replicated tables 'test_shared' with custom composite partition key on all clickHouse servers.
+    Also it creates distributed table 'test' on server1

 * Connect the second shard:

     `rm -f configs/server1.xml && ln -s server1/distributed.xml configs/server1.xml`